Gait: Variables

 Gaits are generally classed as "symmetrical" and "asymmetrical" based on limb movement.
-It is important to note that these terms have nothing to do with left-right symmetry.
+These terms have nothing to do with left-right symmetry.
 In a symmetrical gait, the left and right limbs of a pair alternate, while in an asymmetrical gait, the limbs move together.
 Asymmetrical gaits are sometimes termed "leaping gaits", due to the presence of a suspended phase.

 The key variables for gait are the duty factor and the forelimb-hindlimb phase relationship.
 Duty factor is simply the percent of the total cycle which a given foot is on the ground.
 This value will usually be the same for forelimbs and hindlimbs unless the animal is moving with a specially trained gait or is accelerating or decelerating.
 Duty factors over 50% are considered a "walk", while those less than 50% are considered a run.
 Forelimb-hindlimb phase is the temporal relationship between the limb pairs.
 If the same-side forelimbs and hindlimbs initiate stance phase at the same time, the phase is 0 (or 100%).
 If the same-side forelimb contacts the ground half of the cycle later than the hindlimb, the phase is 50%.